itsmejustino/Challenge-1/README.md

 # Working on

-Applying best practices to HTML and CSS to optimize codebase in order improve seo performance and accessibility.
+Applying best practices to HTML and CSS markup to optimize codebase in order to improve seo performance and accessibility.

 # Website Feature Preview